Saudi Arabia profile

 King Abdullah sacks head of religious police, most senior judge and central bank head in rare government reshuffle.
 Also appoints country's first woman minister.

-2009 April - Saudi Arabia said it had arrested 11 al-Qaeda militants who were allegedly planning attacks on police installations, armed robberies and kidnappings.
+2009 April - Saudi Arabia says it has arrested 11 al-Qaeda militants who were allegedly planning attacks on police installations, armed robberies and kidnappings.

-2009 July - A court issued verdicts in the first explicit terrorism trial for al-Qaeda militants in the country.
-Officials said 330 had been on trial, but did not specify how many had been found guilty.
-One was sentenced to death.
+2009 July - A court issues verdicts in the first explicit terrorism trial for al-Qaeda militants in the country.
+Officials say 330 suspects were tried, but do not specify how many were found guilty.
+One is sentenced to death.

-2009 August - Saudi Arabia says it arrested 44 suspected militants with alleged links to al-Qaeda.
+2009 August - Saudi Arabia says it has arrested 44 suspected militants with alleged links to al-Qaeda.

 2009 November - Saudi troops move to enforce buffer zone in northern Yemen after becoming involved in border clashes with Yemeni rebels.